codercoool/codercoool/README.md

 ### Hey, I'm codercoool.
-I'm an web developer.
+I'm a web developer.
 I love to design with CSS.

 ---